UBC-CIC/Room-Occupancy/client/README.md

 ## Local App Development

+The package manager used for this app is **yarn**, under version 1.22.19, and can be installed using npm.
+The react version used in this app is 18.2.0 and the node version used in this app is 20.1.0.
+Ensure that your node and yarn version match these.
+You may refer to the package.json file to understand the project dependencies better.

 To develop the React App locally, these steps must be followed first.

 ### Local React Development